jvoisin/snuffleupagus/README.md

-Snuffleupagus is a [PHP 7+](https://secure.php.net/) module designed to drastically raising the cost of attacks against website, by killing entire bug classes, and also providing a powerful virtual-patching system, allowing administrator to fix specific vulnerabilities and audit suspicious behaviours without having to touch the PHP code.
+Snuffleupagus is a [PHP 7+](https://secure.php.net/) module designed to drastically raise the cost of attacks against websites, by killing entire bug classes.
+It also provides a powerful virtual-patching system, allowing administrator to fix specific vulnerabilities and audit suspicious behaviours without having to touch the PHP code.